SmashuMelon/Light-Yagami/README.md

-use python 3.11 as the interpretor pip install -r requirements.txt save data sets on data/pgn/* use pgn format for each manual move on terminal
+use python 3.11 as the interpretor<br>
+pip install -r requirements.txt<br>
+save data sets on data/pgn/*<br>
+use pgn format for each manual move on terminal<br>